The Geological secret behind Diamantina Trench in Indian Ocean

 Diamantina Trench

 The Diamantina Trench is one of the deepest points in the Indian Ocean, with a maximum depth of about 8,047 meters.
 The trench is about 520 kilometers long and 70 kilometers wide, and it runs in a northeast-southwest direction.
-The Diamantina Fracture Zone consisting of a range of ridges and trenches.
-It lies to the south of the mid eastern Indian Ocean features of the Wharton Basin, Perth Basin, and to the south west of the Naturaliste Plateau.
-The Trench is located approximately 1,500 kilometers west of Perth, Australia and named after the Diamantina River in Australia.
+The Diamantina Fracture Zone consists of a range of ridges and trenches.
+It lies to the south of the mid-eastern Indian Ocean, features of the Wharton Basin, Perth Basin, and to the south-west of the Naturaliste Plateau.
+The Trench is located approximately 1,500 kilometers west of Perth, Australia, and is named after the Diamantina River in Australia.

 Geology and Exploration